-Valor Collegiate Academies is seeking exceptional teachers who are excited to share our mission of academic excellence and empowering scholars to live inspired and purposeful lives.
+Valor Collegiate Academies is seeking exceptional high school teachers who are excited to share our mission of academic excellence and empowering scholars to live inspired and purposeful lives.

 A teaching career at Valor is multifaceted and our teachers grow to become extraordinary educators, mentors, and leaders.
 As a lead teacher, you will deliver high-quality instruction by implementing a rigorous curriculum and data-driven preparation.
 You will collaborate weekly with teachers and instructional leaders to examine student data and lesson plans to ensure high academic rigor.
 As a mentor, you will guide a diverse group of scholars through positive character development using Valor’s Compass model, support scholars in achieving academic goals, and build close relationships with your mentees’ families.
 As a leader, you will play an integral role in shaping our high school’s growth and performance, leaving a lasting impact on our scholars’ experiences, and on a larger scale, the Valor community.

-For the 2020-2021 school year, we are hiring in the following content areas:
+We are currently hiring for the following content areas:

 Core Content & Academic Lab